 The Low-Frequency Impact of Daily Monetary Policy Shocks

-With rare exception, studies of monetary policy tend to neglect the timing of the innovations to the monetary policy instrument.
-Models which do take timing seriously are often difficult to compare to standard VAR models of monetary policy because of the differences in the frequency that they use.
-We propose an alternative model using MIDAS regressions which nests both ideas: Accurate (daily) timing of innovations to the monetary policy instrument are embedded in a monthly frequency VAR to determine the macroeconomic effects of high frequency changes to policy.
-We find that taking into account the timing of the shocks is important and can alleviate some of the puzzles in standard monthly VARs (e.g., the price puzzle).
-We find that policy shocks are most important to variables thought of as being heavily expectations-oriented and that, contrary to some VAR studies, the effects of FOMC shocks on real variables are small.
+With rare exception, studies of monetary policy tend to neglect the timing of innovations to monetary policy instruments.
+Models which take timing seriously are often difficult to compare to standard monetary VARs because each uses different frequencies.
+We propose using MIDAS regressions that nests both ideas: Accurate (daily) timing of innovations to policy are embedded in a monthly-frequency VAR to determine the macroeconomic effects of high-frequency policy shocks.
+We find that policy have greatest effects on variables thought of as heavily expectations oriented and that, contrary to some VAR studies, the effects of policy shocks on real variables are small.

 JEL Classification: C32, C50, E32